The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 • Achievement orientation

-• Focus on safety, stabilization, and empowerment
+• Focusing on safety, stabilization, and empowerment (establishing polyvagal GREEN as a home base)

-• Build capacity to self-regulate emotions and behaviors by managing polyvagal state shifts.
-Move from fight, flight, or freeze responses to grounded, centered presence; Helpful in remaining true to values and ethics (even if unpopular)
+• Building capacity to regulate emotions and behaviors by managing polyvagal state shifts.
+Moving from fight, flight, or freeze responses to grounded, centered presence

 • Managing bias